Wild Mushroom Cobbler

 Line 2 rimmed baking sheet pans with parchment paper.
 Spray parchment with non-stick butter-flavored spray.

-In a large mixing bowl or Tupperware container add the dry mix.
-Discard the flavoring packets included in the box, you won’t need them.
+In a large mixing bowl or Tupperware container, add the dry mix.
+Discard the flavoring packets included in the box; you won’t need them.
 Add the shredded cheese, water, dried parsley flakes, and ricotta cheese.
-Mix until all the dry ingredients are incorporated and dough forms, do not overmix.
+Mix until all the dry ingredients are incorporated and the dough forms; do not overmix.
 The dough will be sticky.

-Scoop dough (using the #24) into portions placing 2 inches apart on prepared baking sheet pans.
+Scoop the dough using the (#24-cookie scoop) into portions, placing 2 inches apart on prepared baking sheet pans.
 Bake for 14 to 16 minutes or until golden brown on top.
 To double-check for doneness, do the toothpick test.

 Set The Oven To Broil: